Why Your Click-Through Rate (CTR) Isn’t the Only Metric That Matters

 4. Optimize Landing Pages

 Ensure your landing page matches the ad’s promise, loads quickly, and provides a clear next step to boost conversions.
+Collaborating with experienced marketing agency professionals can help align landing page experience with campaign strategy for stronger results.

 Conclusion: Look Beyond Click-Through Rate